A server is a powerful device or software that provides services to other computer servers and their users, often referred to as clients.

 Blade server chassis are special enclosures that can house multiple, thin servers, called blades.

-Blade servers are often used in centers because they provide a high density of servers in a small amount of space, especially when compared to traditional servers like rack servers and tower servers.
+Blade servers are often used in centers because they provide a high density of servers in a small amount of space, especially when compared to traditional servers like rack servers and tower server program.

 What Is A Server On The Internet?